Where do captive chinchillas spend most of their time?

 This simply means that your job is ensuring that your chinchilla has an awesome chinchilla cage.

-This also means that you need to load the chinchilla cage with all the best and necessary accessories inside of the cage.
+This also means that you need to load the chinchilla cage with all the important accessories.

-So, what items do you need inside of the cage to get this done and to keep your chinchilla entertained?
+So, what items do you need inside of the cage to allow your chinchilla to jump and climb, thus keeping it entertained?

-Lucky for you, I’ve decided to make a quick list of the items that you should be purchasing for your chinchilla in the early phases.
+Lucky for you, I’ve decided to make a quick list of the items that you should purchase for your chinchilla in the early phases.

-You can click any of the items to learn more about my recommendations or to view your options.
+You can click any of the items to learn more about my recommendations and to view your options.

 Here is a look at them:

-- Nesting Box (This gives your chinchilla space to sleep and feel safe)
+- Nesting Box (gives your chinchilla space to sleep and feel safe)

-- Plenty of Chew Sticks (Prevents boredom and promotes healthy teeth filing)
+- Lots of Chew Sticks (prevents boredom and promotes healthy teeth filing)

 - Hanging Chew Toys

-- Ledges (This supports the ability to allow your chinchilla to jump and climb)
+- Ledges (gives your chinchilla something to jump and climb on)

-- A Large and Tall Cage (Chinchillas need vertical space) See Critter Nation Review Here.
+- A Tall Cage (chinchillas need vertical space)

 - Tunnels (extra items to play with)